Second Boer War: First British relief attempts

-The middle of December was disastrous for the British Army.
-In a period known as Black Week (10–15 December 1899), the British suffered defeats on each of the three fronts.
+The middle of December was disastrous for the British.
+In a period known as Black Week (10–15 December 1899), the British suffered defeats on three fronts.
 On 10 December, General Gatacre tried to recapture Stormberg railway junction about 50 mi south of the Orange River.
 Gatacre's attack was marked by administrative and tactical blunders and the Battle of Stormberg ended in a British defeat, with 135 killed and wounded and two guns and over 600 troops captured.
 At the Battle of Magersfontein on 11 December, Methuen's 14,000 British troops attempted to capture a Boer position in a dawn attack to relieve Kimberley.
 This too turned into a disaster when the Highland Brigade became pinned down by accurate Boer fire.
 After suffering from intense heat and thirst for nine hours, they eventually broke in ill-disciplined retreat.
-The Boer commanders, Koos de la Rey and Piet Cronjé, had ordered trenches to be dug in an unconventional place to fool the British and to give their riflemen a greater firing range.
+The Boer commanders, Koos de la Rey and Cronjé, had ordered trenches to be dug in an unconventional place to fool the British and give their riflemen a greater firing range.
 The plan worked, and this tactic helped to write the doctrine of the supremacy of the defensive position, using modern small arms and trench fortifications.
 The British lost 120 killed and 690 wounded and were prevented from relieving Kimberley and Mafeking.
 A British soldier said of the defeat: